elastic/apm/specs/agents/tracing-spans-compress.md

 To mitigate the potential flood of spans to a backend, agents SHOULD implement the strategies laid out in this section to avoid sending almost identical and very similar spans.

-While compressing multiple similar spans into a single composite span can't fully get rid of all the collection overhead, it can significantly reduce the impact on the following areas, with very little loss of information.
+While compressing multiple similar spans into a single composite span can't fully eliminate the collection overhead, it can significantly reduce the impact on the following areas, with very little loss of information.
 - Agent reporter queue utilization